humeval/humeval.github.io/_pages/programme.md

 ## Workshop on Human Evaluation of NLP Systems

 ### Programme
-This is the preliminary workshop programme:

-All timings are in UTC-12
+This is the preliminary workshop programme (All timings are in GMT+1)

 | Time          | Event                                |
 | ------------- | ------------------------------------ |